 Delving in deeper

 Once you have identified the key markets you plan to enter, further research is recommended.
 Try and find out who your competitors are, and how they are marketing their products or services.
 Looking at which languages are spoken is also highly beneficial, as there can often be different languages used in a single country.
 There are also bound to be a number of cultural differences which could impact your promotional efforts.
-Working with a good provider of website localisation will reduce the potential for negative effects, as they will have experience of both the language and the culture of your target markets.
+Working with a good website translation provider will reduce the potential for negative effects, as they will have experience of both the language and the culture of your target markets.

 In order to minimise the complexities of the translation process, it is highly recommended to use clear and simple written content.
 Short sentences which avoid idioms and abbreviations work best.
 You may also consider using visual elements to help communicate your message.
 Symbols such as the ‘recycle sign’ are universally recognised.
 Using them can lead to more effective communications.
 Images and photos can also be an excellent way to help potential customers understand what you are offering.
 Be sure to check you have the correct usage rights, or alternatively source visuals from free image libraries online.